qydchen/SafeHavn/docs/component-hierarchy.md

 ## Component Hierarchy

 **AuthFormContainer**
 - AuthForm: will either display Sign Up/Log In buttons.
+DONE

 When a user clicks on the Sign Up/Log In buttons it dispatches addContentToModal action with the SignUp or LogIn components, which renders a SignUp or LogIn modal in the middle of the page.

 **HeaderContainer**
 - NavbarLoggedIn - NavBar will be set as true if logged in.
+DONE
 - NavbarLoggedOut - NavBar will be set as false if logged out.
+DONE

 **HomesContainer**
-- Header
+- Header - DONE
 - Homes - HomesContainer will hold an array of Homes based on the bounds of the map.
-Limit 40-50ish.
+Limit 40-50ish. - DONE
-- Map - Will hold the Google Map that will feature automatic search and populate the search into Homes.
+- Map - Will hold the Google Map that will feature automatic search and populate the search into Homes. - DONE
 - Search
-- Sorting/Filter
+- Sorting/Filter - DONE

 This will be the Home page.